Find Grad Schools

 192 Yearly Graduations

 Southern New Hampshire University comes in at #14 on our list of the most popular colleges offering master's degrees in curriculum.
 Roughly 134,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
 During the most recent year for which we have data, 192 people received their master's degree in curriculum from SNHU.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 83% were women.
-Southern New Hampshire University curriculum graduates who receive their master's degree go on to jobs earning a median salary of $55,178.
+About 84% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 #15